 Use of CFQ data

-While data collected in Part I are to be treated exactly the same as the former TE data, i.e., accessible to Heads/Deans, student learning data as collected in Part II of the CFQ are to be returned only to the respective teachers.
-Aggregated Part II data for all courses offered by an entire Department are to be presented to the respective Heads and Deans for monitoring purposes.
-The summary CFQ results of GE courses are also released to the Director of GE Office from 2012/13 onwards.
-To uphold the principle of anonymity, only summary statistics are provided while the course codes and instructor names are masked.
+Student feedback and learning data as collected in the CFQ are to be returned to the respective teachers as well as the corresponding Heads and Deans for monitoring purposes.
+The CFQ results of General Education (GE) courses are also released to both the Director of GE and the Chairman of the General Education Committee from 2021/22 academic year onwards.
+To uphold the principle of anonymity, only statistics with instructor names masked are provided in this case.

-The Academic Registry is responsible for the overall coordination and administration of the CFQ, while the role of monitoring rests with the QAC.
+The Academic Registry is responsible for the overall coordination and administration of the CFQ, while the role of monitoring rests with the Quality Assurance Committee (QAC).
 The Teaching and Learning Policy Committee (TLPC) would work closely with the QAC and continue to formulate relevant policies and guidelines to fine-tune the entire CFQ exercise.